raul2222/aztec_ws/README.md

 In conclusion, this project supports the SDGs by addressing both the specific educational needs of children with ASD and the imperative to reduce inequalities and ensure inclusive and quality education for all.

-## 6 - User Feedback

-A mother of a child with autism and Obsessive-Compulsive Disorder (OCD) provided her feedback after watching a video of Aztec's first four minutes of "life".
-According to her, it is crucial to reduce the latency time in Aztec's verbal responses, as a prolonged response time could be distressing for her child.
-In response to this valuable input, it was decided that Aztec would perform inferences on runpod.io using the CUDA cores of an NVIDIA A100.

-However, I anticipate that it may be challenging to achieve a response time below five seconds.
-Although there is always the possibility of being wrong, to date it seems that reducing the response time beyond this limit is an insurmountable challenge with current technology.

-Despite this limitation, I have devised some strategies to improve the interaction experience with Aztec.
-For example, we could display various animations on the neopixel panel and in Aztec's eyes to distract the user during the waiting time.
-In this way, we could lessen the feeling of waiting and make the interaction with Aztec more pleasant.

 ## 7 - Conclusions and Future Work